pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 - How to install your package in editable mode for interactive development

 To complete this lesson you will need a local Python (development) environment.
-You are welcome to use any environment manager that you chose.
+You are welcome to use any environment manager that you choose.

 * [If you need guidance creating a Python environment, review this lesson](extras/1-create-environment.md) which walks you through creating an environment using both `venv` and `conda`.
 * If you aren't sure which environment manager to use and